TechGrounds-Cloud8/cloud8-sasudi90/08_Project/01-Exploration/Logs/week3/log.md

 # Log [18-7-2022]

 ## One Sentence summary of the day
-A hot and steamy day, my brain is still going strong.
+A hot and steamy day, brain is still going strong.

 ## Challenges
 - Come up with a solution for cFnRoute, untoken the token by using node.id.